 Askham Bog SSSI Nature Reserve (Credit Kirsten Carter)

-York City Council had been seeking views on the 'Further Sites Consultation' of its Local Plan by July 16th 2014.
+Earlier this year, York City Council had been seeking views on the 'Further Sites Consultation' of its Local Plan by July 16th 2014.

-Yorkshire Wildlife Trust is extremely concerned about two of the sites, both of which are large housing developments; Site ST10 which is immediately adjacent to our nature reserve, Askham Bog Site of Special Scientific Interest, and Site ST15 at Whinthorpe which is adjacent to Heslington Tillmire Site of Special Scientific Interest.
+Yorkshire Wildlife Trust was extremely concerned about two of the sites, both of which are large housing developments; Site ST10 which is immediately adjacent to our nature reserve, Askham Bog Site of Special Scientific Interest, and Site ST15 at Whinthorpe which is adjacent to Heslington Tillmire Site of Special Scientific Interest.
 The wildlife interest of these two vitally important York sites will be irreversibly damaged by these development proposals if they go ahead.

 Site ST10 Moor Lane, near Askham Bog SSSI